 Bacterial meningitis can be very serious.
 So if you see symptoms or think that your child could have meningitis, it's important to see the doctor right away.

-If meningitis is suspected, the doctor will order laboratory tests to help make the diagnosis, probably including a lumbar puncture (spinal tap) to collect a sample of spinal fluid.
+If meningitis is suspected, the doctor will order tests, probably including a lumbar puncture (spinal tap) to collect a sample of spinal fluid.
 This test will show any signs of inflammation and whether the infection is due to a virus or bacteria is causing the infection.

 Most cases of viral meningitis end within 7 to 10 days.
 Some people might need to be treated in the hospital, although kids usually can recover at home if they're not too ill.
 Treatment to ease symptoms includes rest, fluids, and over-the-counter pain medicine.